fivic/express-validation/README.md

 ## Project structure
 ```
-client folder has Vue application inside
+Client folder has Vue application inside.

-server folder has Express application in it
+Server folder has Express application in it
 ```
 ## Project setup
 ```